Downtown Jacksonville as seen from the St. John's River

 A cyclist is traveling along the waterfront, with the downtown Jacksonville skyline in the distance.

-8. It’s Nearly Always Sunny in the Sunshine State
+8. It’s Nearly Always Sunny in the Sunshine State.

-Jacksonville, Florida, weather is the daydream of any northerner: Long, hot summers and short, relatively warm winters.
+Jacksonville, FL, weather is the daydream of any northerner: long, hot summers and short, relatively warm winters.
 In fact, Jacksonville hasn’t seen snowfall since 1989.
 Winter temps typically range from 40 to 60 degrees Fahrenheit, while spring and fall temps average in the 70s to 80s.
 You’ll want to make sure your air conditioner is in working order for the summertime, though.
 The thermometer frequently hits 90 degrees, and the thick humidity makes it feel even hotter.
 Still, its northeastern location keeps it cooler than Florida's other major cities.

 Not sure yet about Jacksonville?
 Check out these other Florida options:

-Top Orlando Realtors Share Home Buying Secrets
+• Top Orlando Realtors Share Home-Buying Secrets

-Guide to the Best Tampa Neighborhoods
+• Guide to the Best Tampa Neighborhoods

-Guide to the Best Miami Neighborhoods
+• Guide to the Best Miami Neighborhoods

-9. Jacksonville Crime Rates Are Above Average, But There Are Plenty of Safe Places to Live
+• 9.
+Jacksonville Crime Rates Are Above Average, But There Are Plenty of Safe Places To Live.

-A closer look at the numbers shows that crime is much more heavily focused on property than on violent crime, but it’s still worth keeping in mind, staying aware of your surroundings, and taking appropriate safety precautions.
-As mentioned, Jacksonville is huge, and many areas are perfectly safe.
-A few of the safest, based on crime rates, per Neighborhood Scout are:
+A closer look at the numbers shows that crime is much more heavily focused on property than on violent crime, but it’s still worth keeping in mind to stay aware of your surroundings and take appropriate safety precautions.

 • Eagle Bend